janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 Shrine ships with [a lot of other plugins] that I haven't managed to cover here, but I encourage you to check them out.
-I spent a lot of time studying other solutions and their open issues, and hopefully Shrine is the next level of file uploads.
+I spent a lot of time studying other solutions and their open issues, and hopefully I succeeded in making Shrine the next level of file uploads.

 [Shrine]: https://github.com/janko-m/shrine
 [plugin system]: http://twin.github.io/the-plugin-system-of-sequel-and-roda/